ENVIRONMENTAL ANTHROPOLOGY 2

 The course is primarily addressed to students of the Master Degree in Environmental Humanities who have already passed 'Environmental Anthropology 1', mod.1 and 2.
 The participation of students of other programmes can be authorised upon agreement with the instructors.

 Environmental Anthropology 1, mod.1 and 2.
 To best organize the work, it is important that those who wish to attend are present from the first lesson and have with them the handbook (The Ethnographer's Way) which will support the course.
 From the first lesson, every student we will work on the development of a project idea, so it is good that each one arrive at the first lesson with a preliminary idea of an ethnographic research, possibly linked in some way to environmental themes.
-Those who do not attend the laboratory will still be able to carry out the course independently by referring to the handbook.
+Those who do not attend the laboratory will still be able to carry out the course independently by referring to the handbook and the assigned readings.

-Title: Designing and Conducting an Ethnographic Project
+Title: Designing an Ethnographic Project

 Peterson, K and Olson, V., 2024, 'The Ethnographer's Way.
-A Handbook for Multidimensional Research Design', Duke University Press, Durham and London
+A Handbook for Multidimensional Research Design', Duke University Press, Durham and London (Introduction, Module 1, 2, 3,4, 5, 6, 7, 8, 9 - excluding the 'Collective Concept Workspace' and 'Interludes' sections))

 Optional: